One (Hen), One (Mia), One (Heis)

 4.2.2 Starting Group.
 Before the Ephesians were called in one hope of their calling, they were not united in any hope.
 In fact, they were without hope in this world (Ephesians 2:12).
 The staring group was homogenous regarding hope, because they had none.
 The new group was homogenous regarding hope, because they all had hope after salvation.
 The calling made all the difference and unified the Ephesians in one hope.

 4.3 Woe, Destruction, and Judgment.
-In the Book of Revelation, Jesus described the three woes corresponding to the blowing of the fifth, sixth, and seventh trumpet (Revelation 8:13).
+In the Book of Revelation, Jesus described the three woes corresponding to the blowing of the fifth, sixth, and seventh trumpets (Revelation 8:13).
 Those woes provide more insight into describing groups and relationships.

 4.3.1 The First Woe.
-The fifth angel sounded its trumpet, bringing the first woe (Revelation 9:1-12).
+The fifth angel sounded his trumpet, bringing the first woe (Revelation 9:1-12).
 The first woe (Οὐαὶ ἡ μία) upon the earth and its inhabitants concerned a star falling from heaven, and the key of the bottomless pit was given to him.
 He opened the bottomless pit and locusts came forth, bringing destruction upon the earth.
-When the locust had run their destructive course, the first woe (Οὐαὶ ἡ μία) had passed.
+When the locusts had run their destructive course, the first woe (Οὐαὶ ἡ μία) had passed.
 Each woe began when the angel blasted his trumpet.
 The woes had different effects and came from different angels.
 The woes were a heterogenous group when looking at the effects of the woe or the angel blowing the trumpet.
 In the sense that they all were part of God’s program of judgment upon the earth and its inhabitants, they were homogenous and individually compound.

 4.3.2 The Second Woe.
 The sixth angel sounded and the second woe fell upon the earth (Revelation 9:13-11:14).
 Each woe was separate and distinct regarding the events happening.
 A third of mankind died from the plagues of the second woe.
 Then the Rainbow Angel appeared with a little book and John ate the little book.

-3.3.3 The Third Woe.
-The seventh angel sounded, bringing the end of the mystery of God (Revelation 10:7; 11: 1-18:24).
+4.3.3 The Third Woe.
+The seventh angel sounded, bringing the end of the mystery of God (Revelation 10:7; 11:1-18:24).
 This woe covers many events and the seven bowl judgments.
 For my purposes, please notice that in one day (μιᾷ ἡμέρᾳ) Babylon the Great will be destroyed (Revelation 18:8), and in one hour (μιᾷ ὥρᾳ) judgment came upon Babylon the Great (Revelation 18:10).
-11In Revelation 18:10, the kings of the earth stand far away from the destruction of Babylon crying out woe, woe upon the great city of Babylon, the strong city, because in one hour came her judgment.
+13In Revelation 18:10, the kings of the earth stand far away from the destruction of Babylon crying out woe, woe upon the great city of Babylon, the strong city, because in one hour came her judgment.
 John provided: ἀπὸ μακρόθεν ἑστηκότες διὰ τὸν φόβον τοῦ βασανισμοῦ αὐτῆς λέγοντες· οὐαὶ οὐαί, ἡ πόλις ἡ μεγάλη, Βαβυλὼν ἡ πόλις ἡ ἰσχυρά, ὅτι μιᾷ ὥρᾳ ἦλθεν ἡ κρίσις σου.

-4.3.3 The Mystery of Christ and the Church.
+4.3.5 The Mystery of Christ and the Church.
 Paul used the body image to describe the diverse unity in the church comprised of many different people with many different spiritual gifts pursuing many different ministries producing many different effects.
 Compare God joining one male and one female in marriage so that they become one one flesh (σὰρξ μία).
-12See Genesis 2:24 where God joined Adam and Eve in marriage and they became to one flesh (אֶחָֽד לְבָשָׂ֥ר–notice the compound unity of heterogenous genders with the term אֶחָֽד).
+14See Genesis 2:24 where God joined Adam and Eve in marriage and they became one flesh (אֶחָֽד לְבָשָׂ֥ר–notice the compound unity of heterogenous genders with the term אֶחָֽד).
 While some people argue that flesh (σὰρξ) means something evil by nature, Jesus was not emphasizing that God joins two evil natures into one evil nature in marriage (Adam and Eve had not fallen into sin when God made them one flesh.
 Furthermore, God had already created Eve from the rib of Adam and then joined them in marriage producing one flesh.
-Likewise, when Paul described the joining of Christian to a prostitute, he was not saying something referring to the only the physical body.
-Please keep in mind that Christ nourished his own flesh (σαρκὸς), the Body of Christ, because the saints are individually members of the Body of Christ.
-In fact, God described the relationship between Christ and His Body as a man leaves his father and mother and shall be joined to his wife, and will be the two (οἱ δύο) into (εἰς) one flesh (σάρκα μίαν) (Ephesians 5:31–they mystery (μυστήριον) of the Church).
+Likewise, when Paul described the joining of a Christian to a prostitute, he was not saying something referring to only the physical body.
+Please keep in mind that Christ nourished His own flesh (σαρκὸς), the Body of Christ, because the saints are individually members of the Body of Christ.
+In fact, God described the relationship between Christ and His Body as a man leaves his father and mother and shall be joined to his wife, and will be the two (οἱ δύο) into (εἰς) one flesh (σάρκα μίαν) (Ephesians 5:31-32–they mystery (μυστήριον) of the Church).

 One (Heis) (εἷς)